LEARNING GUIDE TO:

 Have students read and memorize Robert Frost's short poem Nothing Gold Can Stay.
-Tell them that in New England the first growth of plants that comes after the harsh winters in that region of the country is often golden in color and is then replaced with green.
+Tell them that Frost noticed that the first growth of plants after the harsh New England winter is often golden in color but quickly turns to green.
 Have students analyze the poem using techniques with which they may be familiar such as "say, mean, matter."

 Talk to the class about police assisted suicide, also known as "suicide by cop."
-This occurs when a person intentionally provokes a law enforcement officer into killing him.
+This occurs when a person intentionally provokes a law enforcement officer into killing him or her.
 Killing people in the line of duty is stressful for most police officers.
 When the person killed manipulates the police officer into becoming an agent of suicide, there is additional stress on the officer.
-For more on this phenomenon, see Suicide by Cop: Victims on Both Sides of the Badge; Police Use of Deadly Force: Victim Precipitated Homicide; and Suicide by Cop: There's almost always police stress as a result.
-Then have the class debate whether Dally committed suicide by cop.
+[For more on this phenomenon, see Suicide by Cop: Victims on Both Sides of the Badge; Police Use of Deadly Force: Victim Precipitated Homicide; and Suicide by Cop: There's almost always police stress as a result.]

 1. This story has several important themes.
 Identify two major themes of the story.
 Suggested Response:

-B. The divisions between these two groups, like the divisions between most cliques of kids and most groups in society, are artificial and based on circumstances of birth and random events in life.
-Socs, like Greasers, have sorrows, problems, difficulties in coming of age, dreams for the future, etc. Divisions between people are harmful because they interfere with friendships and relationships that would normally develop if the divisions were ignored.
+B. Rigid divisions among people based on class, gang affiliation, or ethnic, or religious groupings are harmful because they interfere with friendships and relationships that would normally develop if people were free to choose their friends, lovers, and associates on their own.
+The divisions between the Greasers and the Socs, like any imposed divisions between most cliques of kids and most established groups in society, are artificial and based on circumstances of birth and random events of life.
+Socs, like Greasers, have sorrows, problems, difficulties in coming of age, dreams for the future, etc.

 C. Violence is not a good way to solve problems.
-People get hurt and fighting can leads to unexpected consequences, as when several larger and older Socs are beating Ponyboy with the result that one of the Socs dies after being stabbed by Johnny.
+People get hurt and fighting often leads to unexpected consequences, as when several larger and older Socs are beating Ponyboy but the fight ends with one of them dying after being stabbed by Johnny.

 Assignments and Assessments: Any of the discussion questions in this Learning Guide and in the Supplemental Materials can be used as essay prompts.
 Additional assignments are:

-2. Were you to write a story or a screen play about class differences in your social situation, you would probably not use greaser-types and wealthy young socialites, each of whom utilize cars, hair fashion and clothing as symbols of their status.
+1. Were you to write a story or a screenplay about the differences between groups in your school, you would probably not use greaser-types and wealthy young socialites, each of whom utilize cars, hair fashion, and clothing as symbols of their status.
 Write informally about how you would divide your world into two groups or possibly more, in an effort to illustrate the artificial divisions that can occur between people.
 Be sure to make clear the differences among the groups you define and to explain the symbols by which their identities can be known.

 Reminder to Teachers: Obtain all required permissions from your school administration before showing any film.